Sylius/Sylius/src/Sylius/Bundle/FixturesBundle/README.md

 * Bug fixes and misc changes bump the patch.

 For more information on SemVer, please visit [semver.org website](http://semver.org/).
-This versioning method is same for all **Sylius** bundles and applications.
+This versioning method is the same for all **Sylius** bundles and applications.

 MIT License
 -----------